 Marcus was already friendly with Andy Lawes and felt that Andy's experience with other societies would stand us in good stead and Marcus also felt that Andy had the same kind of drive and enthusiasm that we shared.

-We had our first meeting with partners and interested friends and at that meeting we decided on the name of the society, the ethos of what we wanted the society to be about (which is on the website home page unchanged) and the formation of the first core committee of Andy Lawes Chairman, Doug Hastings, Vice-Chairman, Marcus Croft, Secretary.
+We had our first meeting with partners and interested friends and at that meeting we decided on the name of the society, the ethos of what we wanted the society to be about (which is on the website home page unchanged) and the formation of the first core committee of Andy Lawes Chair, Doug Hastings, Vice-Chair & Marcus Croft, Secretary.

 Our next step was to register the Society.
 At subsequent meetings, following much discussion on venues, Andy managed to organise for us to meet at St. Mary's school in Bexhill, where he worked.
 Meetings to be held on the first Thursday of each month.
 Obviously, there was some local advertising and word of mouth to try and bolster the membership but effectively, the first meetings were pretty much committee, family and friends.